East

 Craigie FC is a non-league football club from the east of the city of Dundee.

-The club compete in the Scottish Junior FA system, priding themselves as one of
+The club compete in the Scottish Junior FA system, priding itself as one of

-the oldest ‘junior’ clubs in existence; having being formed in 1880.
+the oldest ‘junior’ clubs in existence, having been formed in 1880.

 ‘The